-This blog dives into what “Policy is rejected by licensing” actually means inside Windows, why that decision is not based on what Intune reports or what the docs promise, and which licensing engine ultimately decides whether a policy is allowed or silently blocked.
+This blog dives into what “Policy is rejected by licensing” actually means inside Windows, why that decision is not based on what Intune reports or what the Microsoft docs promise, and which licensing engine ultimately decides whether a policy is allowed or silently blocked.

 Enable Secure Boot Certificate Updates